May 2019 (Last updated in September 2019)

 Once at Venus Drive, we ordered a taxi back to the city using an app called Grab.
 This trip cost 14 SDG.
 There are no taxi stands outside Windsor Nature Park, so make sure to download the Grab app beforehand.

 (Map of the parks with the black dotted line showing the route we hiked.)

 Practical information and tips:

-- We advise that you bring plenty of water
+- We recommend you to bring plenty of water.

-- There are toilets and a cafe at the main entrance to MacRitchie Reservoir Park
+- There are restrooms and a cafe at the main entrance to MacRitchie Reservoir Park.

-- There are toilets at the Windsor Nature Park car park in Venus Drive
+- There are also restrooms at the Windsor Nature Park car park in Venus Drive.

 - Both parks have bus stops with lines linking to the city center.